+There are a few other record types we will use in our log.
 We will add fields to these log records throughout the note as the need for these fields becomes apparent.
-Some other record types are:

-- COMMIT: signifies that a transaction is starting the commit process - ABORT: signifies that a transaction is starting the aborting process - END: signifies that a transaction is finished (usually means that it finished committing or aborting)
+- COMMIT: signifies that a transaction is starting the commit process - ABORT: signifies that a transaction is starting the aborting process

+• END: signifies that a transaction is finished (usually means that it finished committing or aborting)